How to Prepare for Severe Weather in Construction

 - Watch: If your power is on, you can watch a local weather station for live updates.
-If you live in Alabama, you can watch a channel like WVTM on your TV or online.

 - Listen: You can listen to local radio stations covering the weather or to National Oceanic and Atmospheric Administration (NOAA) weather radio.
 A NOAA weather radio will turn on any time, night or day, to alert you to a severe weather situation.
 If you have a newer mobile device, you probably automatically receive Wireless Emergency Alerts (WEA) that sound through your phone.

 - Check: Finally, you can check on weather updates online or through a mobile app.
 There are many weather apps to choose from, including one from NOAA.
 If you live in Alabama, check the National Weather Service's web page for Alabama.
 This page is updated continuously with weather information for various cities throughout the state.